BashirAli/VM02_Technical_Test/README.md

 # Run Unit Test
 To run the source code:
 1. Open CMD (Command Prompt)
-2. navigate to the test folder of this repo.
+2. navigate to the project folder of this repo.
 See here for Windows 10 CMD example: **https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10/#:~:text=If%20the%20folder%20you%20want,window%2C%20and%20then%20press%20Enter.**
 3. Input the following command in to CMD

-** python -m unittest composite_transform_test.py **
+** python -m unittest test/composite_transform_test.py **

 This should run the unit tests